-Let op denote a binary operator and consider an expression a op b where a is an instance of class A and b is an instance of class B.
+Let op denote a binary operator and consider an expression a op b where a is an instance or array of instances of class A and b is an instance or array of instances of class B.

-- 1. If A and B are predefined types or arrays of such, then the corresponding built-in operation is performed. - 2.
+- 1. If A and B are predefined types of such, then the corresponding built-in operation is performed. - 2.
 Otherwise, if there exists exactly one function f in the union of A.op and B.op such that f(a,b) is a valid match for the function f, then a op b is evaluated using this function.
 It is an error, if multiple functions match.
 If A is not an operator record class, A.op is seen as the empty set, and similarly for B. [Having a union of the operators ensures that if A and B are the same, each function only appears once.] - 3.
-Otherwise, consider the set given by f in A.op and an operator record class C (different from B) with a constructor, g, such that G constructor, g and an operator record class G (different from A) with a match; and another set given by f in g and an operator record class G (different from A) with a constructor, g and g and g are valid match and g (g constructor'.g and g are valid match.
+Otherwise, consider the set given by f in A.op and an operator record class C (different from B) with a constructor, g, such that C.'constructor'.g(b) is a valid match, and f(a, C.'constructor'.g(b)) is a valid match; and another set given by f in B.op and an operator record class D (different from A) with a constructor, h, such that D.'constructor'.h(a) is a valid match and f(D.'constructor'.h(a), b) is a valid match.
 If the sum of the sizes of these sets is one this gives the unique match.
-If the sum of the sizes is larger than one it is an error.

-[Informally, this means: If there is no direct match of "a op b", then it is tried to find a direct match by automatic type casts of "a" or "b", by converting either "a" or "b" to the needed type using an appropriate constructor function from one of the operator record classes used as arguments of the overloaded "op" functions.
+If the sum of the sizes is larger than one it is an error. - [Informally, this means: If there is no direct match of "a op b", then it is tried to find a direct match by automatic type casts of "a" or "b", by converting either "a" or "b" to the needed type using an appropriate constructor function from one of the operator record classes used as arguments of the overloaded "op" functions.
 Example using the Complex-definition below:

 '''

 Real a;

 Complex b;

-Complex c = ab; // intepreted as:
+Complex c = ab; // interpreted as:

 // Complex.''.multiply(Complex.'constructor'.fromReal(a),b);

 '''

-- 4. If A or B is an array type, then the expression is conceptually evaluated according to the rules of section 10.6 with the following exceptions concerning Section 10.6.4: - (a) vector\vector should be left undefined [as the scalar product of Table 10-14 does not generalize to the expected linear and conjugate linear scalar product of complex numbers]. - (b) vector\matrix should be left undefined [as the corresponding definition of Table 10-14 does not generalize to complex numbers in the expected way]. - (c) If the inner dimension for matrix\vector or matrix\matrix is zero, this uses the overloaded '0' operator of the result array element type.
-If the operator '0' is not defined for that class it is an error.
+4. Otherwise, if a or b is an array expression, then the expression is conceptually evaluated according to the rules of section 10.6 with the following exceptions concerning Section 10.6.4:

+- (a) vectorvector should be left undefined [as the scalar product of Table 10-14 does not generalize to the expected linear and conjugate linear scalar product of complex numbers]. - (b) vectormatrix should be left undefined [as the corresponding definition of Table 10-14 does not generalize to complex numbers in the expected way]. - (c) If the inner dimension for matrixvector or matrixmatrix is zero, this uses the overloaded '0' operator of the result array element type.
+If the operator '0' is not defined for that class it is an error if the inner dimension is zero.